mrtruongleo/nextcloud-aio-migration/Readme.md

 ### 4. Restore Docker Volumes on the New Server

 On the new server, restore the Docker volumes from the backup.
-You can use a restore script available in your repository:
+You can use a restore script available in this repository:

 ```sh
 # Example command to restore volumes (adjust paths and volume names as needed)